deanjerkovich/code-audit-docker/README.md

 tmux
 ```

+you may want to `git config oh-my-zsh.hide-info 1`

 - tmux is great for managing your workspace.
 I use Ctrl-A as the tmux trigger.
 Try these:

 ```